 Prior to her employment with the Court, Ms. Childs worked as an Assistant Prosecuting Attorney for Delaware County and as a Staff Attorney for the Delaware County Probate/Juvenile Court.
 Ms. Childs lives in Delaware County with her husband.

-Robert Rice is the Staff Attorney for the Delaware County Probate/Juvenile Court.
-Mr. Rice grew up in Johnson City, Tennessee.
-He earned his undergraduate degree from The University of Tennessee where he majored in Political Science.
+Robert Rice is a Magistrate at the Delaware County Probate/Juvenile Court.
+Prior to his full time duties as a Magistrate, he served the Court as the Staff Attorney since February 2015.
+Mr. Rice grew up in Tennessee, where he earned his undergraduate degree from The University of Tennessee where he majored in Political Science.
 He later earned his Juris Doctorate from Regent University School of Law, where he was Editor-in-Chief of the Regent Journal of Law and Public Policy.

-Prior to his employment with the Court, Mr. Rice was an Assistant Prosecuting Attorney for Delaware County where he mainly handled juvenile delinquency matters.
-Mr. Rice lives in Delaware County with his wife and children.
+Prior to his employment with the Court, Mr. Rice was an Assistant Prosecuting Attorney for the Delaware County Prosecuting Attorney’s Office, where he handled juvenile delinquency matters.
+Mr. Rice is a member of the Delaware County Bar Association, as well as the Ohio State Bar Association where he serves on the Council of Delegates.
+Mr. Rice and his wife have previously served on the Scioto Valley Young Life Committee.
+Mr. Rice and his wife currently enjoy raising their two young, and very energetic, boys.